- 16th Nov 2023

 Types of Control Statements in C++

-- Looping Statements: Iterative in nature, looping statements repeat blocks of code until specified conditions are met.
-Common looping constructs include 'for', 'while', and 'do-while' loops.
+- Looping Statements: Looping statements that repeat blocks of code are iterated in nature and keep looping until the required conditions have been met.
+Common loop constructs are 'for', 'while, and 'do-while' loops.

-- Jump Statements: Jump statements provide mechanisms to alter control flow.
-They encompass 'break', 'continue', and 'goto', allowing programmers to exit loops, skip code execution, and transfer control directly within a program.
-Comprehending these different types of control statements in C++ leads to efficient programming and logical control flow within the code.
+- Jump Statements: Jump statements give means of changing flow of control.
+They include break, continue and goto, which enables programmers to abandon loops, avoid executing code and to switch the control within a program.
+Understanding all these types of controls statements in C++ results in effective programming and sensible flow of controls in the code.

 Syntax of Control Statements in C++

-Control statements in C++ are essential for structuring programs that can make decisions, iterate, and manage the flow of a program.
-These statements vary in their forms, with distinct syntax and purposes.
+There are control statements in C++, used to organize programs that have the abilities to make decisions and iterations, control flow of a program.
+These statements differ in their forms and have different syntax and purposes.

 The 'if' statement is a fundamental structure used for conditional control in C++.
 It executes a block of code if a specified condition is true.